Shawon5030/History-Of-All-Programming-Language-/Python.md

 Python supports string literals in several ways:
 Delimited by single or double quotation marks; single and double quotation marks have equivalent functionality (unlike in Unix shells, Perl, and Perl-influenced languages).
 Both marks use the backslash (\) as an escape character.
 String interpolation became available in Python 3.6 as "formatted string literals".[114]
 Triple-quoted, i.e., starting and ending with three single or double quotation marks; this may span multiple lines and function like here documents in shells, Perl, and Ruby.
+Raw string varieties, denoted by prefixing the string literal with r.
+Escape sequences are not interpreted; hence raw strings are useful where literal backslashes are common, such as in regular expressions and Windows-style paths.
+(Compare "@-quoting" in C#.)